ST NEOTS 'Booze on the Ouse' BEER & CIDER FESTIVAL

-St Ives, PE27 6WU We will have around 66 real ales, 5 KeyKeg beer plus 16 real ciders and perries
+We will have around 60 real ales, 5 KeyKeg beers and 16 real ciders / perries

 FESTIVAL OPENING TIMES

-Scroll down to see details of our £10 entry package and bar token system
+Scroll down for details of our £10 entry package and bar token system.
+Admission for CAMRA Members is only £1 at all sessions.

 We have reluctantly introduced this charge to help cover increased costs.
-To still get free entry (and more!), you are welcome to volunteer to help at the festival.
-Please see Volunteering to help at 'Booze on the Ouse' or contact our Volunteers Coordinator at firstname.lastname@example.org.
+For free entry (and more!), you are welcome to volunteer to help at the festival.
+Please see Volunteering to help at 'Booze on the Ouse' or contact our Volunteers Coordinator at email@example.com.

 There will be an exclusive special offer for those joining CAMRA at the festival